aws/aws-cdk-rfcs/text/alpha-modules.md

 1. Easy for unstable module to depend on other unstable modules.
 2. Easier solution from a build tools perspective.
 A single separate monorepo, using the same tools from our main repo.
+3. Easier for community contributors to create new L2s.
+No need to create a new repo.

 The advantages of vending as separate modules: